matrix-org/matrix-spec-proposals/proposals/3873-event-match-dotted-keys.md

 where it is unclear which field the dot-separated path `m.foo` should match ([#648]).

-Previously collisions are not often a practical problem, but as dotted-field names have become more common in Matrix, e.g. `m.relates_to` or [MSC1767]-style extensible events, this ambiguity is no longer satisfactory.
+Previously collisions were not often a practical problem, but as dotted-field names have become more common in Matrix, e.g. `m.relates_to` or [MSC1767]-style extensible events, this ambiguity is no longer satisfactory.